gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - DAC60501ZDGSR 12-bit DAC for precise control of discharge current and controlled via I2C
 - Internal 2.5 V precision reference of DAC is shared by ADC as well
 - Amplified I_sense signal (0 - 2.5V) using MCP6001 for better resolution
-- Theoritical mosfet temprature with heat sink(θ_normal = 2.6 C/W) at max case is 115.86 C
+- Theoretical mosfet temperature with heat sink (θ_normal = 2.6 C/W) at max case is 115.86 C
-- Load MOSFET temprature monitoring via NTC
+- Load MOSFET temperature monitoring via NTC
 - Maximum discharge current: 5 A

 <details>